sorbet/sorbet/website/docs/cli.md

 been passed at the command line.

 Every line in this file acts as if it's prepended to the argument list of `srb tc`.
-So arguments in the config file are always passed first (if it exists), and then arguments provided on the command line.
+So arguments in the config file are always passed first (if it exists), followed by arguments provided on the command line.

 For a full description of the config file format, see the output of `srb tc --help`.